ipfs/js-ipfs/SPEC/FILES.md

   - `hash` is a Boolean value to return only the hash  (default: false)
   - `size` is a Boolean value to return only the size  (default: false)
   - `withLocal` is a Boolean value to compute the amount of the dag that is local, and if possible the total size  (default: false)
-- `callback` is an optional function with the signature `function (error, stats) {}`, where `error` may be an Error that occured if the operation was not successful and `stat` is an Object with the following keys:
+- `callback` is an optional function with the signature `function (error, stats) {}`, where `error` may be an Error that occured if the operation was not successful and `stats` is an Object with the following keys:

 - `hash` is a string with the hash
 - `size` is an integer with the file size in Bytes